Associate Professor Susanna Venn | Team Leader

 See more at Deakin.

-I'm a recent recipient of a Bachelor of Environmental Science (Wildlife and Conservation Biology) at Deakin University and a Research Assistant with the eXtreme Plant Ecology Research Team.
-As an Honours student under the supervision of Assoc.
-Prof. Susanna Venn, I am investigating the role of snow cover and melt as an ecological driver and its effects on the community composition of a threatened Victorian snowpatch over time.
-Additionally, I will conduct a germination experiment to assess how snow cover duration influences the germination strategies and success of four snow patch species.
+I am a recent First Class Honours student in Environmental Science at Deakin University and a Research Assistant with the eXtreme Plant Ecology Research Team.
+My Honours research, supervised by Assoc.
+Prof. Susanna Venn, investigated the role of snow cover and snow melt as an ecological driver and its effects on the community composition of a threatened Victorian snowpatch over time.
+Additionally, I conducted a germination experiment to assess how snow cover duration influences the germination strategies and success of four snowpatch species.

 See more at my LinkedIn.